Why does mold make us sick?

 Bipolaris

-Affects plants but can cause respiratory and sinus infections in humans, especially in immunocompromised people.
+Typically affects plants but can sometimes cause respiratory and sinus infections in humans, especially in immunocompromised people.

 Gibberella

 Associated with food spoilage.
-Produces trichothecene and zearalenone toxins that can cause digestive and hormonal issues.
+Produces trichothecene and zearalenone toxins that can sometimes cause digestive and hormonal issues.

 Chaetomium